sourcegraph/sourcegraph-public-snapshot/doc/dev/incidents.md

 1. If the incident was reported by someone outside of Sourcegraph, acknowledge that the incident is being handled.
 2. Start an internal communication thread about this incident in the #incidents channel in Slack.
 3. Find an engineer to acknowledge ownership of the incident.
-    - If you are an engineer and are available/working, or if you are engineering on-call, then you should immediately acknowledge the incident and start working to resolve it.
+    - If you are an engineer and are available/working, or if you are on-call, then you should immediately acknowledge the incident and start working to resolve it.
     - If you are not an engineer, or if you are not available/working and not on-call, then you should message (in-person, Slack, phone call) available/working engineers until one acknowledges ownership.
 If you are unable to quickly find an owner, default to calling [the engineer who is on-call](https://app.opsgenie.com/schedule/detail/190e2873-1e3b-4350-b67b-2e681d542970).

 ## Owning the incident